A coordination-free, convergent, and safe replicated tree: Concurrent tree specification

 \section{Concurrent tree specification}

-In this section, we discuss the concurrent safety and convergence of the tree.
-In a sequential execution environment, as seen in Section~\ref{sec:seqdesign}, if the initial state and each individual update are safe, then all reachable states are safe.
+In this section, we discuss the convergence and concurrent safety of the tree.
+In a sequential execution environment, as seen in \Cref{sec:seqdesign}, if the initial state and each individual update are safe, then all reachable states are safe.
 This is not true when executing concurrently on multiple replicas.
-In this case, as explained in Section~\ref{sec:rules}, there are two extra proof obligations: \begin{inparablank} \item ensuring that different replicas converge, despite effectors being executed concurrently in different orders, and \item ensuring that safety of an update is not violated by a concurrent update. \end{inparablank} First we discuss concurrent safety; convergence is deferred to Section~\ref{sec:commutativity}, since the conflicts occurring in the latter can be addressed using the policies discussed in the former.
+In this case, there are three extra proof obligations (\Cref{sec:rules:concurrency:convergence}, \Cref{sec:rules:concurrency:stability}, \Cref{sec:rules:concurrency:independency}):

+\begin{itemize} \item Ensuring that different replicas converge, despite effectors being executed concurrently in different orders. \item Ensuring that safety of an update is not violated by a concurrent update. \item Ensuring that a tentative update does not effect the safety of the dependent update. \end{itemize}

+For ease of exposition, first we discuss concurrent safety; convergence is deferred to \Cref{sec:commutativity}, since the conflicts occurring in the latter can be addressed using the policies discussed in the former, and independence is discussed in \Cref{sec:independency}.